spyrosoft/spyrosoft.com/awestruct/blog/why-to-switch-from-bash-to-zsh.md

     ~/programming/go/src/testing-grounds/

-On the condition that more than one directory expansion is possible for the given input, Zsh expands as many directories as it can then displays the the collisions at that directory level as completion options.
-Once the user has \<tab>ed to the desired completion, the user can choose that completion by typing a character and immediately deleting it again.
-The directory expansion can then be continued by pressing \<tab> again.
+Sometimes more than one directory expansion is possible.
+When that happens Zsh expands as many directories as it can and displays the the collisions at that directory level as completion options.
+Once the user has \<tab> cycled through to the desired completion, the user can choose that completion by typing a character and immediately deleting it again.
+The rest of the directory expansion is then continued by pressing \<tab> again.

 ### Intelligent File Completion

 The only file completions displayed are completions that would make sense for the given command.
 As an example using unzip only files with the .zip file extension or directories are shown.

+    $ ls
+	file.txt executable-file file.zip another-file.zip directory/ another-directory/
-    unzip <TAB>
+	$ unzip <TAB>
+	file.zip another-file.zip directory/ another-directory/

 ### Fuzzy File Completion